gsoft-inc/wl-web-configs/docs/rsbuild/configure-storybook.md

 ## Try it :rocket:

-To test your new Rsbuild configuration, open a terminal at the root of the project and execute the [CLI scripts added earlier](#add-cli-scripts).
+To test the new Rsbuild configuration, open a terminal at the root of the project and execute the [CLI scripts added earlier](#add-cli-scripts).
 Either the Storybook development server should start without outputting any error in the terminal or the Storybook application bundle files should be available in the `/storybook-static` folder (or any other folder you configured).